uber/mockolo/README.md

 # SwiftMockGen

-SwiftMockGen is a lightweight framework for creating mocks in Swift.
-It uses a concurrent swift file scanner and `SourceKittenFramework` for parsing and a custom template renderer for generating a mock output.
+`SwiftMockGen` is a lightweight commandline tool that uses the `SwiftMockGenCore` framework for creating mocks in Swift.
+It uses a concurrent swift file scanner and `SourceKittenFramework` for parsing, and a custom template renderer for generating a mock output.

 ## Build